sasidharJasty/AlgoVisualizer/README.md

 # Algorithm Visualizer

 A beautiful, interactive, and educational web app for visualizing sorting and searching algorithms.
 See how algorithms work step-by-step, with animated bars, color-coded states, analytics, pseudocode, and more!
+Just an FYI instead of commit each and every algorithm as an individual commit that would have been over 18 commits I just did it as one single commit with all the algorithms, I hope that's ok.
 ---

 ## 🚀 Features